-What are contextualised admissions?
+What is contextual admissions?

-The University is committed to widening participation and fair access.
 The admissions team uses contextual information about an applicant to assess their prior academic achievement and potential based on their individual circumstances.

 What information is used?